syncfusion-content/wpf-docs/wpf/Themes/Theme-Studio.md

 ![Add Theme as Project for Theme Export](ThemeStudio_images/ThemeStudio-Themes-Folder.png)

-### Ensuring version and generating theme assembly
+### Generating theme assembly

-Let us see the step by step procedure for ensuring version and generating theme assembly for exported theme project.
+Let us see the step by step procedure for ensuring generating theme assembly for exported theme project.

 **Step 1:**